RayDeeUx/TowerSecretEnding/about.md

 ### "But why so many requirements?"
 Read more [here](https://blank.org).

-This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
+This [Geode mod](https://geode-sdk.org) is *source-available* indefinitely.
 To report bugs or get help with using my mods, press the Discord button in the lower left corner.